trenaryja/scratchpad/README.md

 - [ ] Theme Picker
 - [ ] Known Links documentation
 - [ ] Syntax highlighting
+  - [ ] highlightjs or robsehype, then maybe shiki, then maybe custom/daisy
+  - [ ] backtick function like prisma.$queryRaw that syntax highlights a string of markdown
+    - [ ] returns rendered html
+    - [ ] used in a custom markdown component
+    - [ ] allow middleware?
+    - [ ] nested code fences?
 - [ ] TipTap integration
 - [ ] embeddable links?
 - [ ] ?raw param to get raw content